PaulMatencio/Neighbourhood-map-5.1-Project/README.md

 * RESPONSIVE APPLICATION

   The application is responsive.
-It has been tested on Nexus 5x, 6, 6P, Chromebook, Laptop and Desktop
+It has been tested on Nexus 5x, 6, 6P, Chromebook, Laptop and Desktop.

+  On smaller screen size:

+  The infowiew of a marker provides less information about a place.
+  The listview and tool bars are hidden when user click on a marker.
+Use the hambuger menu on the top right corner to display them back.

 ###Resources and tools that are used